MalihaTarafdar/type/README.md

 # Type
-A minimalistic and customizable typing test web app
+A highly configurable and minimalistic typing game with advanced statistics.

 ## Features
 * Different modes